eglifetoken/eglife-website-update-1/README.md

 Before you can deploy, you need all the project files on your local computer.

-**Since there is no "Download ZIP" button in Firebase Studio, you will need to manually copy your files.** This can be tedious, but it is a necessary step.
+**Since there is no "Download ZIP" button in Firebase Studio, you will need to manually copy your files.** This can be tedious, but it is a necessary step that you only need to do once.

 1.  **Create a Folder:** On your computer's Desktop, create a new folder.
 Let's name it `eglife-website`.
 2.  **Re-create the Files:**